audse/mod-system/addons/mod_system/wiki/autoload/mod_loader.md

 func load_all_mods() -> void
 ```

-Recursively finds all mod paths that end with `.mod.tres` or `.mod.json`, loads them, and registers them using the `ModSystem.register` method.
+Recursively finds all mod paths that end with `.mod.tres` or `.mod.json`, loads them, and installs them using the `ModSystem.install` method.

 ***